|

 Environmental Print

-This center is good at the
+center is good at the beginning of the year for

-build their confidence at being able to recognize words from
+being able to recognize words from their environment.
+I

-drawings from RESOURCES for READING at 1-800-ART-READ.
-Some
+for READING at 1-800-ART-READ.
+Some of the drawings are

-of the drawings are of logos that your children will
+of logos that your children will recognize and the

-These are especially good for second language learners.
+especially good for second language learners.

 |

-Flannel
+Flannel board

-Students may use flannel board pictures for
+use flannel board pictures for retelling old favorites.

-They may sequencing story pictures or
+They may sequencing

-alphabetize words.
+story pictures or alphabetize words.

-Students may also enjoy making flannel board
+also enjoy making flannel board characters to use with

-characters to use with their own stories to share with the
+their own stories to share with the class.

 |

-Games
+Games Galore

-Thanks to Pepper
+Thanks to Pepper Paden, a

-set of task board signs.
+task board signs.

 Task Board Sign